Henning-arround/BiH_mines/README.md

 First, the PDFs were converted into SVGs using Inkscape.
 The landmine-related events were then extracted from the SVGs as vector graphics with their coordinates.
 This extraction can be traced in the script ‘detect_elements.ipynb’.

+The large geojsons were simplified via Mapshapper so that less static data is loaded.
+However, the original files are also preserved.